samjones00/docs/docs/_documentation/MyGet.md

     $ nuget locals all -clear

+If you don't have `nuget` in your Systems `PATH`, it can also be invoked from the `dotnet` tool:

+    $ dotnet nuget locals all -clear

 If you're using VS.NET you can also clear them from `Tools -> Options -> NuGet Package Manager` and click **Clear All NuGet Cache(s)**:

 ![Clear Packages Cache](https://raw.githubusercontent.com/ServiceStack/Assets/master/img/wikis/myget/clear-package-cache.png)